 |Province||Number of premises that will be tested||Number of premises tested and released|

-Three trace-out herds (herds that received animals from the infected herd in the past five years) are under quarantine.
+One trace-out herd (a herd that received animals from the infected herd in the past five years) is under quarantine.

-To date, approximately 11,500 animals associated with the infected, co-mingled and trace-out herds have been destroyed with compensation paid to the owners and approximately 17,500 animals have been released from quarantine.
+To date, approximately 11,500 animals associated with the infected, co-mingled, trace-out and trace-in herds have been destroyed with compensation paid to the owners and approximately 26,000 animals have been released from quarantine.

 The Canadian Food Inspection Agency (CFIA) is continuing to make progress in its bovine TB investigation in response to the detection of the disease in an Alberta cow in September 2016.